cetic/TSimulus/docs/source/composition/division.rst

 Division
 --------

-A special kind of aggregation consists on the division of the values of a time series by the values of an other time series.
-Contrary to the other proposed aggregation, time series division can only be based on exactly two time series.
+A special kind of aggregation consisting in the division of the values of a time series by the values of an other one.
+Contrary to the other proposed aggregation, a time series division can only be based on exactly two time series.

 If the value of the numerator or the denominator is not defined, the result of the division is not defined.